 - Selling the business to the family member

 - Transferring the business through your estate plan

 If your business has more than one owner, you need to understand the risks you may face if one of you dies unexpectedly.
 Some questions you should consider include:

 - Who would become your new partner if your co-owner died?

 - If you died, would your spouse or family be able to sell your shares at a fair price?

 A written buy-sell agreement can help protect you and your business from the effects of unintended or unwelcome transfers of ownership.
 It also protects your heirs by giving them an opportunity to turn shares into cash.
 In addition, it’s important to develop a plan to fund the transfer of ownership of the business, such as buying a life insurance policy for that specific purpose.

 You’ve worked hard to build your business.
 You deserve a strong, stable financial services partner to deliver products and services to help your business succeed, thrive, and grow.
 We’re here to help.

 Insurance products are offered through nonbank insurance agency affiliates of Wells Fargo & Company and are underwritten by unaffiliated insurance companies.
-Wells Fargo Advisors, LLC is a separate non-bank affiliate of Wells Fargo & Company.
+Wells Fargo Clearing Services, LLC is a separate non-bank affiliate of Wells Fargo & Company.

 A collection of the most recent thematic reports from Wells Fargo Investment Institute that cover varying topics of interest and importance to investors.Read Our Insights